Ninja Sex Party: Commercial success and side projects (2013–2015)

 The band released their second album, Strawberries and Cream, in April 2013.
 On the week of May 4, 2013, the album debuted at #9 on Billboard's Comedy Albums charts.

 In July the band released the single "Party of Three", off their third album.
 The song featured an appearance by animator and Internet personality Arin Hanson.

 In September 2013, the band composed "Dick Figures: The Movie: The Song" for Mondo Media's Dick Figures: The Movie soundtrack.

 In late 2013, Avidan, Wecht, and Hanson teamed up to create a side project band named Starbomb, with Avidan as the lead singer-songwriter.
 The band writes parody songs about video games, bringing together the sexually provocative music stylings of Ninja Sex Party and the video game-based humor of Hanson.

 On the week of February 15, 2014, Starbomb, the group's eponymous album, would hold the #1 spot in Comedy Albums for 4 consecutive weeks.
 Starbomb also reached #1 on the Billboard Top Heatseekers charts for 2 consecutive weeks, starting with the week of January 4, 2014.
-In July 2014, Ninja Sex Party performed a concert for San Diego Comic-Con International at Petco Park.
+In July 2014, Ninja Sex Party performed a concert for San Diego Comic-Con at Petco Park.
 They also released the music video for "Why I Cry" during the concert.

-In 2015, two singles were released by the band Tupper Ware Remix Party, collaborating with Ninja Sex Party, titled "The Hit" and "Baby, NYC"; from that point on, TWRP became NSP's backing band on both live shows and studio releases, while also serving as their opening act on live shows.
+In 2015, two singles were released by the band TWRP, collaborating with Ninja Sex Party, titled "The Hit" and "Baby, NYC"; from that point on, TWRP became NSP's backing band on both live shows and studio releases, while also serving as their opening act on live shows.

 Their third album, Attitude City, released on July 17, 2015.
-It was one of the top 20 best-selling albums on Amazon.com, and peaked at #1 on Billboard's US Comedy Albums chart.
+It was one of the top 20 best-selling albums on Amazon, and peaked at #1 on Billboard's US Comedy Albums chart.

 On August 3, 2015, Ninja Sex Party performed with Steel Panther at their House of Blues venue, singing "Party All Day."
 The bands have collaborated on multiple occasions, with Steel Panther making a cameo in the band's "Road Trip" music video, singer Michael Starr providing vocals for "6969", and Satchel performing guitars on "Limelight".

 On October 7, 2015, Avidan released the single "Firefly" with Peter Lennox.
 The two had previously worked together as the atmospheric band Skyhill from 2006 to 2007.
-The album was acclaimed for the band's "maturing in both lyrics and sound" over their previous album.